Werni2A/Valhalla-II/README.md

 1. Clone this repository
 2. Connect your Alhambra II board via the USB port (use the one marked with `PC` on the PCB) with your computer
-3. Start a terminal within this repository
+3. Start a terminal within this repository (it might be required to run `sudo -i` on Linux, in case you experience issues accessing the USB)
 4. Call `make prog` which generates the ICE40 bitstream for the exemplary counter in `src` and programs your Alhambra II board.
 5. Take a look at your development board, that shows the state of a binary counter on the board's LEDs, counting up every 500 ms.